I wrote this post on how to order gluten-free coffee drinks at coffee shops for two reasons.

 It’s also important to know that caffeine sensitivity is a thing.
 Some people are just very sensitive to it and need to avoid it.
 (If you’re caffeine sensitive, you might consider a half calf coffee, or my favorite Teeccino’s dandelion coffee (affiliate link).
 It’s seriously the best coffee alternative I’ve tried, just be mindful that not all Teeccino products are gluten-free).

 With those things in mind, again, coffee is generally safe for people living a gluten-free lifestyle.
 Meaning yes, coffee is generally celiac-safe.

 Some people suggest that coffee is cross-reactive with gluten, if you want to learn more about that please read this post!

-I hate to break it to you but a lot of these drinks are not safe.
+I hate to break it to you but a lot of these drinks are not safe if you don’t ask for cross-contact precautions.
 Even if the frappe or blended drink doesn’t have gluten, that doesn’t mean that your drink is automatically safe.